-Peter can receive a benefit with a maximum value of €1,050 due to the number of years' service with this employer (€50 x 21 years of service).
-As the value of the clock does not exceed €1,050, his employer does not need to apply PAYE, PRSI and USC on the value of the award.
+Peter can receive a tangible benefit with a maximum value of €1,050 due to the number of years' service with this employer (€50 x 21 years of service).
+As the value of the clock does not exceed €1,050, his employer is not required to apply PAYE, PRSI and USC on the value of the award.

 Peter gets a further award of crystal after forty years' service valued at €1,750.
-After 40 years' service, Peter can receive a benefit with a maximum value of €2,000 (€50 x 40 years of service).
+After 40 years' service, Peter can receive a tangible benefit with a maximum value of €2,000 (€50 x 40 years of service).

-As the second award was given more than five years after the first award, and the value of the second award does not exceed €2,000, his employer does not need to apply PAYE, PRSI and USC on the value of this award either.
+As the second award was given more than five years after the first award, and the value of the second award does not exceed €2,000, his employer is not required to apply PAYE, PRSI and USC on the value of this award either.